connorskees/connorskees.github.io/content/avx-png-filter.md

 Our initial implementations don't actually seem to be _that_ bad.
 But there's probably a lot of room for improvement here.

+#### Current State of the Art

-`libpng` has had optimized filter implementations using explicit SIMD for [close to a decade](https://github.com/glennrp/libpng/commit/9c946e22fcad10c2a44c0380c0909da6732097ce).
+`libpng` has had optimized filter implementations using explicit SIMD for [close to a decade](https://github.com/glennrp/libpng/pull/88).

 The optimization that they make is based around `bpp`.